What is Jade?

 From ancient times, much of the prospecting for jade has been done in the steeper parts of drainage basins, where pebble- to boulder-size pieces of rocks are found in stream valleys.
 Boulders and pebbles of jade normally have a brown weathering rind that hides their inner beauty and potential value.

 Prospectors search these valleys looking for jade boulders.
 Small windows are often cut into the boulders in the field to assess the material's quality and to determine if it is worth the labor of transport.

 Jade boulders can be very difficult to transport without damage.
 Human and animal labor was the only way to transport them historically.
 Today in some areas that is still the only way to move the boulders to market.
 Where economics allow, a helicopter with a basket or sling on a cable will fly in to difficult areas.
-Workers on the ground will load jade boulders and the helicopter will lift them out.
+Workers on the ground will prepare the boulders for lifting, and the helicopter will fly them out.
 Although helicopters are very expensive to use for this type of work, one nice boulder can be worth many thousands of dollars or more in rough form.

-Perhaps the most attractive and valuable jade found in the United States is from the area around Jeffrey City and Crooks Gap.
-There nephrite jade is found by prospecting alluvial sediments looking for jade in stream-rounded pebble to boulder-size pieces.
+Perhaps the most attractive and valuable jade found in the United States is from the area around Jeffrey City and Crooks Gap in Wyoming.
+There, nephrite jade is found by prospecting alluvial sediments, looking for jade in stream-rounded pebble- to boulder-size pieces.

 The Chinese have a much higher regard for jade than any other people.
 For thousands of years, jade has been the most popular gemstone in China.
 Chinese emperors desired excellent specimens of jade, and they traded or waged war with distant people to acquire them.

 In China, gifts made from jade are given at almost every important station in life, such as birthdays, anniversaries, marriages, and other celebrations.
 It is also a commonly used material for producing religious art.
 China is the country where the importance of jade is the highest.